 Five mechanisms of action are recognized for ursodeoxycholic acid:

-- Reduction of hydrophobic and therefore toxic bile by the substitution of hydrophobic bile acids in the bile acid pool.
+- Reduction of hydrophobic and, therefore, toxic bile by substituting hydrophobic bile acids in the bile acid pool.

 - Immunomodulatory action.

 - Stimulation of bile secretion.

 In addition, Ursofalk has a choleretic action, converting lithogenic bile into non-lithogenic bile, preventing the formation and favoring the gradual dissolution of stones.
 Still, it differs from other hydroxylated bile acids by not presenting cytotoxic activity.

 The recommended dose of Ursofalk for adults in gallstones treatment is 13 to 15 mg per kg per day, given in two to four divided doses with food.

 The dosage regimen should be adjusted according to the needs of each patient at the discretion of the physician.

 During treatment with Ursofalk, calcification of the stones and decompensation of liver cirrhosis were observed in sporadic cases.

 Pasty stools or diarrhea have been reported as a common side effect during Ursofalk therapy.